Three Colours: Blue: Reception

 Three Colours: Blue received widespread acclaim from film critics.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 98% based on 51 reviews, with an average rating of 8.5/10.
-The website's critical consensus reads, "Three Colors: Blue contains some of director/co-writer Krzysztof Kieslowski's most visually arresting, emotionally resonant work—and boasts an outstanding performance from Juliette Binoche in the bargain".
-On Metacritic, another review aggregator, the film has a weighted average score of 85 out of 100, indicating "universal acclaim".
-Marjorie Baumgarten of The Austin Chronicle wrote:Blue is a film that engages the mind, challenges the senses, implores a resolution, and tells, with aesthetic grace and formal elegance, a good story and a political allegory.
-Derek Malcolm of The Guardian wrote:Blue remains an intense and moving tribute to the woman at its centre who, in coming back from tragedy, almost refuses, but ultimately accepts the only real love that's on offer.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 58 reviews, with an average rating of 8.6/10.
+The website's critics consensus reads, "Three Colors: Blue contains some of director/co-writer Krzysztof Kieslowski's most visually arresting, emotionally resonant work – and boasts an outstanding performance from Juliette Binoche in the bargain."
+Metacritic, which uses a weighted average, assigned the film a score of 87 out of 100, based on 11 critics, indicating "universal acclaim".

+Marjorie Baumgarten of The Austin Chronicle wrote, "Blue is a film that engages the mind, challenges the senses, implores a resolution, and tells, with aesthetic grace and formal elegance, a good story and a political allegory."
+Derek Malcolm of The Guardian wrote, "Blue remains an intense and moving tribute to the woman at its centre who, in coming back from tragedy, almost refuses, but ultimately accepts the only real love that's on offer."